githubteacher/march-developers/hug-yq-hopkinton.md

-# Fun things to do
+# Fun things to do in hopkinton

 Hopkinton,MA